abput/google/README.md

         - [ ] [Java - Sockets - Introduction (video)](https://www.youtube.com/watch?v=6G_W54zuadg&t=6s)
         - [ ] [Socket Programming (video)](https://www.youtube.com/watch?v=G75vN2mnJeQ)

----

 ## System Design, Scalability, Data Handling
 - **You can expect system design questions if you have 4+ years of experience.**
 - Scalability and System Design are very large topics with many topics and resources, since there is a lot to consider when designing a software/hardware system that can scale.
       Expect to spend quite a bit of time on this.
-- Considerations from Yegge:
+- Considerations:
     - scalability
         - Distill large data sets to single values
         - Transform one data set to another